adhvayjagadeesh/DFT---Machine-Learning/README.md

 ### Shuffling

 See [this](https://stats.stackexchange.com/questions/629193/does-k-fold-cross-validation-strictly-require-shuffling-of-data-before-splitting).
-In summary, we must do `KFold(shuffle=True)`, but this makes it copy our data, so instead, we can shuffle the data file itself (with `shuf`).
+In summary, we must do `KFold(shuffle=True)`, but this makes it copy our data, so instead, we can shuffle the data file itself (with `shuf`) and then do `KFold()`.

 ### Tuning